SalesConnection/Caction-Support/docs/Job_Filter_by_Date_Range.md

       <img src="img/Job_Filter_by_Date_Range_Step_3.png" alt="Job Filter by date range 3">
     </p>

  4. Click on any month that you like to search.
-For example, click on "Apr".
+For example, click on "Jan".

     <p align="center">
       <img src="img/Job_Filter_by_Date_Range_Step_4.png" alt="Job Filter by date range 4">